Matthew Stonier

 Matthew Stonier (born 24 September 2001) is an English international athlete.
 He has represented England at the Commonwealth Games.

 Biography

 Stonier was educated at The King's School, Canterbury and Loughborough University.
 In 2022, he won the Emsley Carr Mile before competing in the Diamond League.

 In 2022, he was selected for the men's 1500 metres event at the 2022 Commonwealth Games in Birmingham.
+He qualified for the final at the championships and finished seventh in a time of 3:32.50.